Klorfine Foundation

 • Data is critical: Demonstrate measurable outcomes and data-driven decision-making in all communications about your work.
 This is central to their evaluation approach.

-• Venture philanthropy mindset: They're willing to take risks on emerging organizations that show promise and have data to back their approach.
+• Venture philanthropy mindset: They're willing to take risks on emerging organisations that show promise and have data to back their approach.
 Don't assume you need to be large and established—but you do need to be effective and measurable.

 • Joint ventures welcomed: If seeking engagement, consider proposing collaborative projects or partnerships that align with their mission areas.